asmengel/music-app/README.md

 **Create User Account**

+You can allow users to create accounts from your app.
+The following 4 fields are required for users to create accounts.
+Submit this information within the request body as `Content Type` `Application/json`.

  Method  | Access | Description |
 | ------- |------- | ----------- |
 | POST     | Public | create new **user** |